 600 Lindenwood Ave.

 Lindenwood Nature Preserve is a 110-acre dedicated nature preserve featuring 4 hiking trails of varying length (one is wheelchair and stroller accessible), a pond, and an open-air pavilion.
 Hiking, wildlife viewing, photography, picnicking, and just relaxing are a few of the activities you’ll enjoy at the preserve.
 Admission is free.
 Follow us on Facebook for nature news, updates, and announcements!
-Sorry, no pets or bikes allowed!
+Sorry, no dogs or bikes allowed in the nature preserve.

 About Lindenwood Nature Preserve

 On March 17, 1994, the Board of Park Commissioners resolved to protect the park in perpetuity by applying to the Department of Natural Resources for Nature Preserve status.
 This designation was awarded by the state of Indiana and Lindenwood Park became Lindenwood Nature Preserve.